bitwarden/sdk/README.md

-# Bitwarden SDK
+# Bitwarden Secrets Manager SDK

-This repository houses the Bitwarden SDKs.
-We currently provide a public Secrets Manager SDK and an internal SDK for the Bitwarden Password Manager which is used for the native mobile applications.
+This repository houses the Bitwarden Secret Manager SDK.
 The SDK is written in Rust and provides a Rust API, CLI and various language bindings.

-### Disclaimer

-The password manager SDK is not intended for public use and is not supported by Bitwarden at this stage.
-It is solely intended to centralize the business logic and to provide a single source of truth for the internal applications.
-As the SDK evolves into a more stable and feature complete state we will re-evaluate the possibility of publishing stable bindings for the public. **The password manager interface is unstable and will change without warning.**

 # We're Hiring!